 In Stage 2, several methods were used to validate the regression model, including: correlational analyses, a t-test, and calculation of the cross-validity coefficient.
 Correlational analyses indicated that the predicted scores of willingness in Stage 2 generated using the regression analyses were significantly correlated with the actual scores of willingness reported by participants.
 In addition, results of the t-test indicated that the predicted scores and actual scores were not significantly different.
 Further, the cross-validity coefficient was similar to the initial R2, indicating good fit of the model.

 CONCLUSION: Results of the study indicate that perceived value, familiarity, wariness of new technologies, fear of surgery, openness, anger, fear, and happiness are all significant predictors of willingness to undergo robotic surgery.
 These results not only benefit the literature on technology acceptance and robotic surgery, but also have practical applications for the way these systems are designed and marketed, and the way that patients are educated.

 Scholarly Commons Citation

 Anania, Emily C., "Patient Willingness to Undergo Robotic Surgery: Identification and Validation of a Predictive Model" (2019).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 435.